nwchemgit/nwchem-wiki/Compiling-NWChem.md

 Notes:

-  - GotoBLAS2 (or OpenBLAS) can be installed with 64bit integers.
-This is accomplished by compiling the GotoBLAS2 library after having edited the GotoBLAS2 Makefile.rule file and un-commenting the line containing the INTERFACE64 definition.
+  - OpenBLAS can be installed with 64bit integers.
+This is accomplished by compiling the OpenBLAS library after having edited the OpenBLAS Makefile.rule file and un-commenting the line containing the INTERFACE64 definition.
 In other words, the line
 ```
           #INTERFACE64 = 1